- Release Date : October 8th 2013

 To prevent imminent war, Sasha must slip into the life of an alternate version of herself, a princess who has vanished on the eve of her arranged marriage.
 If Sasha succeeds in fooling everyone, she will be returned home; if she fails, she’ll be trapped in another girl’s life forever.
 As time runs out, Sasha finds herself torn between two worlds, two lives, and two young men vying for her love–one who knows her secret, and one who thinks she’s someone she’s not.

-Sasha Lawson has been pulled across the universe and into Aurora, and alternate version of Earth where the United States is divided by two monarchies.
+been pulled across the universe and into Aurora, an alternate version of Earth where the United States is divided by two monarchies.
 Sasha has been fetched for one purpose, to take the place of the missing Princess Juliana, her alternate self.

 I’m new to the alternate universe novels so I liked how Tandem introduced the theory and ideas behind parallel worlds, in a way that is approachable to the non-scientifically inclined.